-Because of our Asian background, when it comes to health, we usually take a holistic approach and always turn to Ayurvedic Medicine or Traditional Chinese Medicine.
+Because of my Asian background, when it comes to health, I usually take a holistic approach and always turn to Ayurvedic Medicine or Traditional Chinese Medicine.

 Picture credit: Shutterstock